Corey Bailey

 suspected cause in the tripling of the asthma rate in the past 20 years.

-By knowing the facts about mold, you can keep your home and family, safe and
+By knowing the facts and all about mold, you can keep your home and family,

-healthy.
+safe and healthy.
 Use the internet as a learning tool.
-If you want to learn more about mold,
+If you want to learn more

-here is a good place to start; https://en.wikipedia.org/wiki/Mold Some health
+about mold, here is a good place to start; https://en.wikipedia.org/wiki/Mold

-fears are real, ranging from mild reactions to acute neurological disorders.
+Some health fears are real, ranging from mild reactions to acute neurological

-Mold can be especially serious for allergy sufferers, small children and pets.
+disorders.
+Mold can be especially serious for allergy sufferers, small children

 What about recordings?